Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?: Separation from a rectangular step

+The time evolution of both $d_E$ and $d_5$, computed numerically from the simulations described previously, is shown in Fig. \ref{fig:L2_distance}.
+On the one hand, fig. \ref{fig:L2_distance}(\textit{left}), we see that the distance $d_E$ between the viscous and inviscid free surfaces converges, as $Re$ is increased, to a non-vanishing value which slowly increases with time, on average.
+The distance $d_5$ (fig. \ref{fig:L2_distance}, \textit{right}) to the highest Reynolds number, on the other hand, decreases with $Re$.
+Hence the viscous solution converges to a limit interface which differs from the irrotational inviscid one.
+This is the case, despite the fact our initial condition was irrotational.
+As we shall see below, this arises from the emergence of vortices within the fluid domain, which persist in the vanishing-viscosity limit and give rise to finite perturbations of the interface.

-The origin of this singular limit can be traced back to the vorticity $\omega = \partial_x u_y - \partial_y u_x\, ,$ as presented in figure~\ref{fig:vortices_Re5} for $Re = 10^5$.
-Pairs of eddies, or modons, are shed near the corners of the rectangular step is observed.
-The velocity induced by the passing wave triggers an instability in the bottom boundary layer, ultimately resulting in the shedding of a pair of counter-rotating vortices.
-Throughout the simulation, the globally averaged vorticity remains zero.
-Vortex pairs are occasionally emitted toward the free surface and at other times toward the bottom, where they can extract vorticity (see Figure \ref{fig:vortices_Re5} at time $t=15$ and \cite{nguyen_etal_2011}).
-A comparison between the solutions for various values of $Re$ at time $t = 10$ is shown in figure \ref{fig:vortices_comp}.
+The origin of this singular limit can be traced back to the vorticity $\omega = \partial_x u_y - \partial_y u_x\, ,$ as presented in Fig.~\ref{fig:vortices_Re5} for $Re = 10^5$.
+The velocity induced by the passing wave triggers an instability in the bottom boundary layer.
+In this way, vorticity is continuously shed into the bulk, with an intensity that depends on the background (irrotational) velocity of the flow.
+Such vorticity filaments have also been observed in the numerical and experimental studies of Lin and Huang \cite{lin_huang_2010}.
+They rapidly roll up on themselves due to the Kelvin–Helmholtz instability, giving rise to the vortex-like structures visible in Fig. \ref{fig:vortices_Re5}.
+Accordingly, we shall refer to these vortical regions as \say{vortices} hereafter.
+The oscillatory nature of the flow, away from the boundary layer at the bed, leads to the formation of counter-rotating vortex pairs, or modons, through the mechanism described above.

+These vortex pairs occasionally travel toward the free surface and at other times toward the bottom, where they can extract vorticity (see {the left part of} Fig. \ref{fig:vortices_Re5} at time $t=15$ as well as \cite{nguyen_etal_2011}).

+A comparison between the solutions for various values of $Re$ at time $t = 10$ is shown in Fig. \ref{fig:vortices_comp}.
 Modons being rapidly propagating vortex pairs, their effect extends far from the bottom boundary and can rapidly reach the free surface.
 Their contribution does not vanish with the viscosity, which prevents the free-surface to converge to the irrotational Euler solution as $Re$ tends to infinity.
 Instead the solution appears to converge toward an irrotational flow except for localised vorticity in the bulk \cite{lagerstrom_1975}.